stoltene2/blog/site/posts/2019-01-29-2018-books/index.markdown

 If you've read more than 2 Dan Brown books then I wouldn't read this.
 Same formula but different cities.
-The only difference for me is that I've been to the Gugenheim in Bilboa and seen the Dali sights in Barcelona.
+The only difference for me is that I've been to the Gugenheim in Bilbao and seen the Dali sights in Barcelona.
 That was pretty cool.

 Read this if you generally like reading Dan Brown books.